 Surgery vs. Non-Surgical Interventions

-While bunion surgery can provide relief, it's not a straightforward solution.
-Recovery might span six months, with follow-up doctor appointments possibly extending to a year.
-Post-operative outcomes may include limited shoe options or the inability to wear certain footwear.
+Bunion surgery can provide significant relief but is not a quick fix.
+Recovery can take up to six months, with follow-up appointments possibly extending for a year.
+After surgery, you might face limitations in footwear choices or even the inability to wear certain shoes.

 Non-Invasive Bunion Treatment